cibrandocampo/synology-service-stack/pihole/README.md

 ## Overview

-- Network-wide ad blocking and DNS filtering.
+- Network-wide ad blocking and DNS filtering
-- Web UI for monitoring and configuration.
+- Web UI for monitoring and configuration
+- Health check monitoring for reliable DNS service
-- Uses bind-mounted volumes for persistent configuration.
+- Uses bind-mounted volumes for persistent configuration
-- Runs in `host` network mode to properly handle DNS resolution.
+- Runs in `host` network mode to properly handle DNS resolution

 ## Configuration

-All environment variables are defined in the `.env` file:
+All environment variables are defined in the `.env.example` file.
+Copy it to `.env` and modify the values:

 ```env
 # Project